Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added snow variations for all dwarven buildings that lacked them.
 - Added snow variations for the Brising Smithy, Mead Hall and Bastion.
+- Added snow variations for the Joruvellir Yale Pen, Mead Hall and Bastion.

 * Miscellaneous
 - Reworked the dependency code to make it both more flexible and more performant.